atullanka/stat159-fall2016-project2/README.md

 * code: This folder contains our Rscripts for the various regression models as well as session info, exploratory data script and a script for creating our training and testing data.

 * data: This folder contains our main and scaled data set.
-It also includes the Rdata and txt files created by our various methods.
+It also includes the Rdata and text files created by our various methods.

 * images: This folder contains our